kranika/MazeLearner/README.md

 * Run the project by typing the following command:

 `python main.py`
-  (This above instruction depends on how you run your .py files)
+  (This instruction depends on how you run your .py files)

 ## Contribution
 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or even pull requests to improve the game.